Part A: Wild Weather and Climate Variability

 Source: NCAR image library.

-"Near the halfway point, 2011 has already seen eight weather-related disasters in the U.S. that caused more than $1 billion in damages..."
-(Source: Scientific American, June 17, 2011).
-Examples include: heavy snow in the Mid-Atlantic, tornadoes in New England, hurricanes in New York City, record floods in the Midwest and Northeast, and droughts and heatwaves in Texas and the Southwest.
-Scientists and citizens both wonder: What is causing the wild weatheris it climate change or just an unusual year?
+Scientists and citizens both wonder: What is causing the wild weatheris it climate change, El Niño, or just an unusual year?
 It is too early to reach a conclusion, but the question is a hot topic everywhere.
 In this lab, you will look into the relationship between the recent weather patterns, climate variability, and the changes in Earth's heat content.

-Begin by watching the State of the Climate 2009 video from NOAA (1:54 minutes) and answer the Checking In questions below.
+Begin by watching this short video from NOAA (1:54 minutes) and answer the Checking In questions below.

 Both the daily weather and seasonal climate can change on multiple timescales.
 The variation from normal can last from minutes to years; we all can recall an unusually cold day, warm month, or rainy summer.
 Natural, cyclical variations occur within the climate system, the simplest of these is the seasonal variation that we experience every year.
 Additionally, even longer-term, large-scale patterns, called oscillations, exist in Earth's climate system.
 These oscillations take place over periods of time ranging from months to yearseven decades.
 They can contribute to events of extreme weather such as droughts, floods, and storms.
-The most familiar of these patterns is probably the El Niño – Southern Oscillation (ENSO).
-Others include the Arctic Oscillation (AO), the North Atlantic Oscillation (NAO), and the Pacific Decadal Oscillation (PDO).
+The most familiar of these patterns is probably the El Niño Southern Oscillation (ENSO).
+Others include the Arctic Oscillation (AO) and the North Atlantic Oscillation (NAO).
 All of these patterns oscillate, or swing, between positive and negative states and influence regional and global climate.
 They contribute to what is known as climate variability or the variations in climate around the average (mean) state of the climate on long-term timescalesbeyond that of individual weather events.
-To view these patterns of climate variability, go to the Global Climate Dashboard page and click on the climate variability tab.
+To view these patterns of climate variability, go to the Global Climate Dashboard page and click to sort by Natural Variability indicators.

-Move the time slider, located below the graphs, to explore different time frames.
+Click the different graphs to explore different time frames.
 Note how the patterns swing above and below the line in a fairly regular pattern.

-- What is the timescale of a typical El Niño – Southern Oscillation (ENSO)?
-It takes one to two years to make the full cycle from warm to cold and back to neutral.
+- What is the timescale of a typical El Niño Southern Oscillation (ENSO)?

 Global Wild Weather

-Over the past decade (2000-2010) we have observed an increase in the frequency, scale (size), duration (length of time), and intensity of extreme weather events around the world.
+Since the year 2000, we have observed an increase in the frequency, scale (size), duration (length of time), and intensity of extreme weather events around the world.
 As you probably have seen in the news, these extreme events are devastating to societies in many parts of the globe.
 The physical impacts of these climate extremes range from local to national.
 They often impact one or more sectors of society including: agriculture, energy, transportation, water resources, or public health.
 They cause significant economic loss as well as fatalities.

 Extreme weather events close to home